 The conversions are as follows:

-Customers are still able to buy a variety of products at one time but the combined total of is limited to 1 ounce.
+Customers are still able to buy a variety of products at one time but the combined total is limited to 1 ounce.
 For example, you can buy 4 grams of concentrates and ½ ounce of marijuana at one time.
 While this new system is somewhat confusing, most budtenders will help guide you through the purchasing process.
 Finding a helpful, informative dispensary is a great way to ensure you are staying safe and legal while purchasing marijuana in Colorado.
 Medical patients in Colorado are still able to purchase up to 2 ounces of marijuana products at any licensed medical marijuana location.

 With a vast array of available products sold in dispensaries in Colorado, it may be a little overwhelming at first.
 From some of the finest flower in the US to THC-infused body lotions, there is something for everyone in Colorado.
 Denver has some of the most innovative products in the nation at unbeatable prices, so check out the menu before visiting a dispensary to best prepare yourself.

 Recreational Marijuana in Colorado is subject to a wide variety of state and local taxes.
 As of 2017, marijuana is now exempt from the 2.9% state sales tax.
-Instead, marijuana is now subject to a 15% retail sales tax, as well as 15% state retail marijuana excise tax.
+Instead, marijuana is now subject to a 15% retail sales tax, as well as a 15% state retail marijuana excise tax.

 Although a medical marijuana card is no longer needed to purchase legal weed in the state, it may save you some money on taxes.
 While medical marijuana is still subject to the 2.9% state sales tax, it is exempt from both the 15% retail sales tax and the 15% state retail marijuana excise tax.